dudeperf3ct/dudeperf3ct.github.io/sensei/ray_kurzweil.md

 Stories
 ===========================

+I came first to MIT in 1952 when I was 14, I became exicted about Artificial Intelligence.
+It had gotten it's name 6 years earlier in 1956 Dartmouth Conference by Marvin Minsky and John McCarthy.
+So, I wrote Minsky a letter, there was no email back then and he invited me up.
+He spent all day with me as if he had nothing else to do.
+He was consummate educator.
+AI firld had already bifurcated into two warring camps, the symbolic school which Minsky was associated with and the connectionist school was not widely known.
+In fact it's still not widely known that Minsky actually invented the neural nets in 1953 but he had become largely negative about it because there was a lot of hype that these giant brains could solve any problem.

 When I went to MIT in mid 1960, in fact I went to MIT as it was so advanced that it had a computer, many colleges didn't have one.
-It was IBM 7094, it had 32K words of memory.
+It was IBM 7094, it had 32K words of memory of 36 bit words to 150K of storage.
+Thousand of professors and students would share that machine.
 Your smartphone is billions of times powerful and millions of times cheaper many billion timefold in price-performance.

+I have been futurist for long time that was not my primary interest, I wanted to be inventor when I was 5.